EgorOrachyov/Berserk/Engine/Source/CoreSystem/README.md

 Engine core system provides the most common and primary basic features for building applications and another engine's sub-systems.
 Evolves as subset of features for working with math, strings, XML, time, SIMD instructions, platforms and drivers configuration, containers and threads.
-Provides sufficient functionality in memory managing, allows to omit platform malloc / free and use engine build-in specialized pool, stack, linear and list allocators.
+Provides sufficient functionality in memory managing, allows to omit platform malloc / clear and use engine build-in specialized pool, stack, linear and list allocators.

 ## Math